 There are many maths programmes which are all well-recommended by the homeschooling community and they all work, so you can pick whichever suits your taste or your budget.
 Candidates must have mastered Algebra and 2- and 3-dimensional Geometry in order to pass the GED® Mathematical Reasoning test.

 My personal choice is Math-U-See, including Algebra 1 and Geomtery, but as I said, its your choice.

 For Science, I recommend the Apologia senior science books by Dr Jay Wile.
-They start with General Science, then Physical Science, Biology …and those three should be sufficient for the GED®…but again, any alternative science programme that will broaden your child’s knowledge of this subject should be acceptable.
+They start with General Science, then you can do Physical Science, Biology optionally, if your time allows …and this should be sufficient for the GED®…but again, any alternative science programme that will broaden your child’s knowledge of this subject should be acceptable.

 3. Reasoning Through Language Arts

 The essay question will requires the candidate to write a short essay in response to two passages of text.
 The passages will present two different viewpoints on a topic.
 The candidate must read each of the passages and then decide which viewpoint is best supported.
 She must then write an essay presenting evidence from the passages showing that one viewpoint is better supported than the other.

 The candidate does NOT have to write about which opinion is correct or believed to be TRUE.
 They are only asked to analyze each text and discuss the argument which is best supports its claims.
 This is a skill that will need to be practiced.